RedHatInsights/insights-core/docs/combiner_tutorial.rst

 the documentation.
 The guidelines and examples for combiner documentation is provided in the section :doc:`docs_guidelines` and parallels the information provided in the instructions for :ref:`parser-documentation`.
-Combiner testing paralles the information provided in the instructions for the :ref:`parser-testing`
+Combiner testing parallels the information provided in the instructions for the :ref:`parser-testing`

 .. --------------------------------------------------------------------